jb-adams/enaclient/README.md

 # enaclient
 command-line client for retrieving ENA sequence metadata through GA4GH refget API

+The enaclient can be used to retrieve ENA sequence metadata through the refget API.
+Requests can be submitted in single or batch mode, and returned metadata can be formated as JSON, XML, or YAML.
+Responses can be printed to screen or written to an output file.

+Note: Due to dependencies, enaclient is compatible with Python versions 3.4 or higher.

 ## Installation

 Provided that python3 is already installed on the local machine, execute the following steps to set up the enaclient: